 Upon hearing of their father's death in the sagas, his sons all swore to cross the sea to avenge him.
 Halfdan was playing chess at that exact moment, and once he heard the terrible news, he gripped a piece so hard that his nails bled.
 This impending invasion became known as the Great Heathen Army.

-Let's talk a bit more about Ivan and Bjorn, as they deserve a bit more attention.
+Let's talk a bit more about Ivar and Bjorn, as they deserve a bit more attention.

 Apart from what semi-historical sagas told about him, very little is known about Ivar's early life.
 His epithet "the boneless," for example, has caused many speculations over the years.
 Ragnar's saga tells us that Ivar was unable to walk and had to be carried everywhere.
 But this piece of writing is a later source, and it isn't the only place we find information on Ivar the Boneless.

-Northumbria has once been the homeland of intellectual heavyweights, but by the late 9th century, it has fallen on hard times.
+Northumbria was once the homeland of intellectual heavyweights, but by the late 9th century, it had fallen on hard times.
 Riding up from the south on horses, as well as taking their fleet up the coast, Ivar the Boneless and the Great Heathen Army chose All Saints' Day to attack the city of Eoferwic in Northumbria.
 As you can probably guess, this day was no coincidence.
-Ivar used the same trick as one Ragnar supposedly used in Paris on Easter Day.
+Ivar used the same trick as the one Ragnar supposedly used in Paris on Easter Day.